 Irene Bowen has one-of-a-kind insights and experience with title II

-- Co-authored current (1991) DOJ regulations and accessibility standards
+- Co-authored 1991 DOJ regulations and accessibility standards

 - Developed and settled comprehensive review of Toledo, Ohio’s facilities and programs, which became model for Project Civic Access

-- Actively involved in development of DOJ’s proposed ADA regulations (June 2008)
+- Actively involved in development of DOJ’s proposed ADA regulations (June 2008), precursors to the 2010 final regulations

 - Hands-on experience with towns’ and universities’ plans for access and emergency preparedness, effective communication, health care, law enforcement and corrections, and policy issues